tbug-szoke/diabetes/README.md

 # CWRU Data Analytics Bootcamp Capstone Project - Diabetes Trends, Predictions and Proposals

 ## Overview
-In this project, we will be analyzing data from the CDC's annual behavioral health risk surveillance survey (BRFSS) to gain a deeper understanding of the prevalence of diabetes and to determine if a machine learning model can be created to predict the risk of having diabetes or prediabetes based on general health risk factors.
+In this project, we analyzed data from the CDC's annual behavioral health risk surveillance survey (BRFSS) to gain a deeper understanding of the prevalence of diabetes and to determine if a machine learning model can be created to predict the risk of having diabetes or prediabetes based on general health risk factors.

 In 2019, diabetes was the 7th leading cause of death in the United States.
 37.3 million people in the United States are afflicted with diabetes, including 8.5 million who are undiagnosed.
 These statistics alone make this a worthy topic of study.
 In addition, the availability of rich data sets from the CDC's survey made this a compelling project topic.